 Agricultural employment, although increasing, has expanded at a slower rate than the total labor force for most of the period since independence.
 In the 1960s and 1970s, owners of mid-sized farms turned increasingly to managing their own holdings, displacing former tenants.
 Increased mechanization displaced agricultural laborers.
 Industry, the major growth sector of the economy, was unable to absorb sufficient workers.
 From the early 1960s until the early 1990s, the proportion of the labor force employed in the industrial sector remained steady, while the proportion working in trade, construction, and transportation rose.

 Official estimates placed unemployment at around 3 percent in the late 1980s, but this rate rose in the early 1990s to around 6 percent.
 Underemployment is a greater problem and is particularly evident in agriculture, construction, and trade.

 Overseas employment partially compensates for the insufficient job market.
-Since the mid-1970s, a growing number of Pakistanis, both skilled and unskilled men, have gone to labor-deficient, oil-exporting countries in the Middle East, where wages are much higher than at home.
-By the mid-1980s, this exodus of manpower had reached more than 2 million.
-Pakistanis working in the Persian Gulf states sent back remittances of more than US\$3 billion a year through official channels.
-An equal amount may have come in through unofficial channels.
-Significantly, these remittances meant that for the first time, wealth flowed directly to ordinary Pakistanis rather than to bankers, landlords, or army officers.
+Since the mid-1970s, a growing number of Pakistanis, mostly men, have gone to labor-deficient, oil-exporting countries in the Middle East, where wages are much higher than at home.
+Estimates vary on the number of Pakistanis working overseas.
+In the early 1990s, some observers put the number of Pakistanis working in the Middle East as high as 4 million.